Comic Browser:

 Return of the Ant-Man!

-Tales to Astonish #35 Synopsis by Peter Silvestro
+Tales to Astonish #35 synopsis by Peter Silvestro

 After his unpleasant experience with his shrinking formula, scientist Hank Pym locks the two serums away in his safe but has become fascinated by ants, conducting a study of them.
 He uncovers the secrets of ant communication and constructs a cybernetic helmet which allows him to contact and communicate with them and also devises a protective suit to wear while communing with the ants….

 Shortly afterward, Hank is assigned by the government to create a gas to make people immune to radioactivity and given four assistants to help him.
 A foreign power learns of this and dispatches their spies in the US to capture Hank and his assistants and steal the formula.
 Hanks refuses to comply and tells them that none of the assistants knows the whole formula.
 The spies plan to search the lab and take Hanks’ notes then blow up the place and make it look like a science lab accident.
 Hanks has a plan to defeat the bad guys: he dons the Ant-Man suit, shrinks using his potions, and shoots himself onto the windowsill with a rubber band.
 He crawls under the closed sash and heads to the anthill to recruit ant allies for his mission.
 One ant gives him trouble so Hank clobbers him and discovers that while tiny, he has retained his full strength.
 Ant-Man and the ants return to the house, Hank beating up a beetle that gets in their way.
 Ant-Man unties the captive scientists while the ants sting the baddies and cork up their guns with honey.
 The freed scientists beat up the spies and take them prisoner.
-Hanks heads to the next room, regains his normal size, and they call security.
+Hank heads to the next room, regains his normal size, and they call security.
 Hank wonders if he will ever need to become Ant-Man again….

 “Strange Encounter”